See the Benefits of Clear Aligners Over Braces

 If clear aligners are deemed the right fit for you, we will take impressions of your teeth and create a personalized treatment plan.
 These impressions will be used to create a series of custom-fit clear aligners that will gradually shift your teeth into their desired position.
 You will wear each set of aligners for about two weeks before moving on to the next set in the series.
 It is recommended to wear the aligners for at least 22 hours a day to achieve the best results.

 Tanty Family Dental specializes in two of the most popular brands of clear aligners: Invisalign and SureSmile.

 Invisalign vs SureSmile

-On average, Invisalign clear aligners cost around $4,000 to $6,500 throughout Wisconsin.
+In Waukesha, Wisconsin, out-of-pocket costs for Invisalign clear aligners typically cost $4,000 to $6,500 on average.
 The true cost of Invisalign depends on the condition of your teeth and how long they take to realign.

 Clear Aligners FAQs